waylad/create-tezos-dapp/CONTRIBUTING.md

 ## Folder Structure of Create React App

-`create-react-app` is a monorepo, meaning it is divided into independent sub-packages.<br>
+`create-tezos-dapp` is a monorepo, meaning it is divided into independent sub-packages.<br>
-These packages can be found in the [`packages/`](https://github.com/facebook/create-react-app/tree/main/packages) directory.
+These packages can be found in the [`packages/`](https://github.com/waylad/create-tezos-dapp/tree/main/packages) directory.

 ### Overview of directory structure